ECC-BFMC/Documentation/source/data/embeddedplatform/mainFlow.rst

     | values of the IMU measurements.

 ``@8:ack;;``
-    | acknowledgment message that the Bezier curve was computed and the car can respect it.
+    | acknowledgment message that the Bezier curve has been computed and the car can follow it.

 ``@9:ack;;``
-    | acknowledgment message that the speed and steering angle was set for the requested period of time.
+    | acknowledgment message indicating that the speed and steering angle have been set for the specified duration.

 Overview
 --------